RSS FEED

 iGlobal.Animatable.GetAnimByHandle (getHandleByAnim maxEntity)

-Well, this won't work here as the TriMesh provided by the modifier is a Value and not Animatable.
+Well, this won't work here as the TriMesh provided by the modifier is a Value and not an Animatable.
 But there's a way to marshal native objects to managed ones so all we need is to get the pointer to the Value.
 Maybe by (ab)using the dotNetMXSValue?

 local wrapped = dotNetMXSValue mesh